-This website gives some information on the proposed plan of the housing development and looks at some of the issues concerning this development.
-Included is also some advice on how to write a letter of formal objection.
+This website gives some information on a recently proposed housing development and also looks at some of the issues concerning the site.

 At a public exhibition in July 2012, 93% of local residents objected to the proposals for, one or more, of the following reasons:

 - The housing development will be distant from health services, public transport, shops and high schools and therefore having a car will be essential.
 198 new homes could produce 300+ more cars and 1000 more vehicle movements each day.
 Within five years our local roads will be expected to support 2000+ extra vehicle movements each day.